 USA Today has reported that some cars using smart keys or keyless ignitions may be vulnerable to theft.
 Some security experts recommend wrapping the smart key in layers of aluminum foil or placing the key in a metal container when not in use.
 However, there are currently no statistics on this type of car theft, and higher-end vehicles are more likely to be targeted, according to the Washington Post.
 Drivers may find it easier to place their smart keys in a Faraday or RFID blocker bag instead of using foil.

-Many smart keys have a key blade tucked inside that can manually unlock the doors if the key fob battery fails.
-There may also a hidden car key hole concealed behind a piece of trim in the door or near the ignition.
+Many smart keys have a blade tucked inside that can manually unlock the doors if the key fob battery fails.
+Some cars have valet keys placed inside the owner’s manual or in a tool kit.
+There may be a hidden car key hole concealed behind a piece of trim in the door or near the ignition.
 Some auto manufacturers can also remotely unlock a vehicle if the driver requests assistance using the company’s mobile app.
-There may be a mechanical door release handle on the floor next to each car seat.
-Sometimes the inactive key fob can be placed near the engine start/stop button, cup holder, vehicle emblem, or another spot to unlock the car doors.
+There may be a mechanical door release handle inside a door panel or on the floor next to each car seat.
+Sometimes the inactive key fob can be placed near the engine start/stop button, cup holder, vehicle emblem, or another spot to start the car or unlock the car doors.
+The key fob may need to be pressed once it is near these locations.
 Most new cars will display a message when the smart key battery is low.
-Check the car owner’s manual for more information.
+Check the vehicle’s manual for more information.